aws-samples/realtime-fraud-prevention/README.md

 OpenSearch is created in a private VPC.
 Therefore to access OpenSearch Dashboards, you will need to create a [Windows jump server](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html) **in the public subnet of the provisioned VPC**.

 1. Open the Amazon EC2 console at [https://console.aws.amazon.com/ec2/](https://console.aws.amazon.com/ec2/)
+    * Make sure you are at the correct AWS region, used earlier to deploy the solution.
-2. From the console dashboard, choose Launch Instance.
+3. From the console dashboard, choose *Launch Instance*.
-3. Step 1: Choose an Amazon Machine Image (AMI)
+4. Step 1: Choose an Amazon Machine Image (AMI)
     * Select Microsoft Windows Server 2019 Base.
-Notice that these AMI is marked "Free tier eligible."
+Notice that this AMI is marked "Free tier eligible."
-4. Step 2: Choose an Instance Type
+5. Step 2: Choose an Instance Type
-    * Select The t2.micro instance type is eligible for the free tier.
+    * Select The t2.micro instance type.
+It is eligible for the free tier.
-    * In Regions where t2.micro is unavailable, you can use a t3.micro instance under the free tier.
+    * *In Regions where t2.micro is unavailable, you can use a t3.micro instance under the free tier.*
-5. Step 3: Configure Instance Details
+6. Step 3: Configure Instance Details
-    * Network: Select the provisioned VPC, it will have vpc_<ID> | <CloudFormation Stack Name>
+    * Network: Select the provisioned VPC, it will look like ```vpc_<ID> | <CloudFormation Stack Name> ```.
-    * Subnet: Select the public subnet of the provisioned VPC, it will have subnet_<ID> | <CloudFormation Stack Name>-public-subnet.
+    * Subnet: Select the public subnet of the provisioned VPC, it will look like ``` subnet_<ID> | <CloudFormation Stack Name>-public-subnet ```.
     * Scroll down and expand Advanced Details: in User data, paste the following command to install Google Chrome.
 ```